SPED-6050: Teaching Culturally & Linguistically Diverse (CLD) Students w/ Disabilities: Characteristics Methods (3 hours)

 This course is designed to examine the curriculum, instruction and materials for teaching students with moderate and severe developmental disabilities and students with physical disabilities.
 The course will also examine strategies for activities of daily living and the use of adaptive technology.
 Field Experience: Required.

-SPED-6360: Characteristics & Learning Needs of Students with Specific Learning & Emotional Disabilities (3 hours)
+SPED-6360: Characteristics and Learning Needs of Students with Specific Learning and Emotional Disabilities (3 hours)

 This course is designed to identify the characteristics of individuals ages 3-21 with specific learning disabilities and emotional disabilities.
 The impact of characteristics on the cognitive, academic, language and social development of individuals will be examined.
 Field Experience: Required.

-SPED-6365: Instructional Strategies for Students with Specific Learning Disabilities & Emotional Disabilities (3 hours)
+SPED-6365: Instructional Strategies for Students with Specific Learning Disabilities and Emotional Disabilities (3 hours)

 This course is designed to examine the organization and implementation of curriculum, materials and management to facilitate acquisition, maintenance and generalization of skills for students with learning disabilities.
 The course also examines the organization of the classroom and school environment for teaching and facilitating social, behavioral and emotional needs to students with emotional disorders.
 Also included are instructional planning and design, instructional and community goals.
 Field Experience: Required.